 AT&T Stadium - Dallas Cowboys

-AT&T Stadium was introduced to the world on May 27, 2009 when country singer and Texas’ own George Strait performed in front of 60,188 fans.
+AT&T Stadium opened on May 27, 2009, when country singer and Texas’ own George Strait performed in front of 60,188 fans.
 A few months later on September 20th (4 years to the day after ground was broken at the stadium), the Cowboys played their first regular season game versus the New York Giants – the attendance on this historic night was 105,121.
-Although AT&T Stadium’s listed capacity is 80,000 people, the standing room only areas on the east and west side, referred to as Party Passes (available for $39), give the facility the potential to hold up to 105,000.
+Although AT&T Stadium’s listed capacity is 80,000 people, the standing room only areas on the east and west side, referred to as Party Passes (available for $50), give the facility the potential to hold up to 105,000.

 AT&T Stadium is one of the premier stadiums in the world, breaking numerous attendance records.
-Besides being home of the Dallas Cowboys, the stadium has hosted events such as Super Bowl XLV, the NBA All-Star game, the NCAA Final Four, the Big 12 Conference Football Championship, the annual AT&T Cotton Bowl Classic, the Academy of Country Music Awards, the UIL Texas state high school football championship, and WrestleMania XXXII.
+Besides being home to the Dallas Cowboys, the stadium has hosted events such as Super Bowl XLV, the NBA All-Star game, the NCAA Final Four, the Big 12 Conference Football Championship, the annual AT&T Cotton Bowl Classic, the Academy of Country Music Awards, the UIL Texas state high school football championships, WrestleMania XXXII, and WrestleMania XXXVIII

 Food & Beverage 5

 AT&T Stadium’s incredible catering is handled by Legends Corporation, which comes through with a few unique items – although the prices are high the tastes are incredible.
-Some of their unique dishes are chicken waffle sandwiches, Kobe burgers dressed up with either green Chile or BBQ, catfish po-boy sandwiches, prime rib sandwiches, and Frito pie.
+Some of their unique dishes are chicken waffle sandwiches, Kobe burgers dressed up with either green chiles or BBQ, catfish po-boy sandwiches, prime rib sandwiches, and Frito pie.
+All of these are outstanding choices, but the high prices may deter some fans from purchasing them.

-Beside these unique items, AT&T Stadium offers classic food items such as ultimate nachos, jalapeño and cheese sausages, Nathan’s hot dogs, pretzels, refillable popcorn, and peanuts.
-The venue does cater to a healthier lifestyle as well, with choices including vegetarian black bean burgers, gluten-free turkey sandwiches, peanut butter and jelly sandwiches, fruit cups, and whole dill pickles.
-The venue also serves Pepsi and Dr Pepper products, as you will see from the large Pepsi and Dr Pepper signs on the upper level concourse – you will pay around $7 for a souvenir cup, or $5 for bottled water or Dunkin’ Donuts coffee.
+Beside these unique items, AT&T Stadium offers classic fare such as ultimate nachos, jalapeño and cheese sausages, Nathan’s hot dogs, pretzels, refillable popcorn, and peanuts.
+The venue does cater to a healthier lifestyle as well, with choices including gluten-free turkey sandwiches, vegetarian black bean burgers, peanut butter and jelly sandwiches, fruit cups, and whole dill pickles.
+The venue also serves Pepsi and Dr Pepper products.

-Most of the beer signage tells you that Miller is the sponsor of the Dallas Cowboys, so throughout the stadium Miller Lite and Coors are sold at the price of $9.
-In addition, Shiner Bock, Dos Equis, MGD 64, and Blue Moon are sold for $10.
-If you have club seats you will have the same variety of beer along with mixed drinks.
+Miller Lite is a main sponsor of the Dallas Cowboys, so throughout the stadium Miller Lite and Coors are sold at the price of $10.
+In addition, Shiner Bock, Dos Equis, MGD 64, and Blue Moon are sold for $12, and if you have club seats you will have the same variety of beer along with mixed drinks.
 The stadium does serve wine in all club bars, including the four upper concourse bars and at the portable beer carts.
-However, the most popular adult beverage seems to be the Cowboy Rita (a frozen margarita).
+However, the most popular alcoholic drink seems to be the Cowboy Rita (a frozen margarita) for $20.

-The countdown to kickoff continues with an appearance by Rowdy, the Cowboys mascot, riding a motorcycle down the sideline.
-The attention then quickly turns to the entrance of the Dallas Cowboys cheerleaders from the corner tunnels on the west side of the stadium.
-The cheerleaders take center stage and perform to AC-DC’s Thunderstruck, ending their performance with the dance line performing a jump split.
-The performers then file into the tunnel at midfield on the Cowboys side, before re-appearing for the Cowboys player introductions.
-Both teams enter the field at the 50 yard-line through the lower clubs on opposite sides of the field – the north sideline of the stadium is the visitor’s side, while the south side is for the Cowboys.
+The countdown to kickoff begins with an appearance by Rowdy, the Cowboys mascot, riding a motorcycle down the sideline.
+The attention then quickly turns to the entrance of the Dallas Cowboys cheerleaders from the corner tunnels on the west side of the stadium – the cheerleaders then take center stage and perform to AC-DC’s Thunderstruck, ending their performance with the dance line performing a jump split.
+The performers then file into the tunnel at midfield on the Cowboys side, before re-appearing for the Dallas Cowboys’ player introductions.
+Both teams enter the field at the 50 yard-line through the lower club seats on opposite sides of the field – the north sideline of the stadium is the visitor’s side while the south side is for the Cowboys.

-The game atmosphere itself depends on what is happening on the field, but many people feel that the stadium is so amazingly large that a home field advantage just doesn’t exist – the Cowboys record at home is just a little over .500 since the opening of AT&T Stadium.
-However, this isn’t from a lack of trying by Cowboys fans.
-The pure massiveness of this venue makes the fans seem sometimes distant from the playing field, with the fans in the 400 sections being so high up and far away from the playing surface that the incredible video screen is a must if you are sitting in the upper level.
+The game atmosphere itself depends on what is happening on the field, but many people feel that the stadium is so amazingly large that a home field advantage just doesn’t exist – However, this isn’t from a lack of trying by Cowboys fans; the pure massiveness of this venue makes the fans seem sometimes distant from the playing field, with the fans in the 400 sections being high up and far away from the playing surface.
+However, the incredibly large video screen does bring the action closer for fans in the upper level.

 Overall, the stadium, fans, and the amazing architectural structure, with its retractable roof and doors, provides a good atmosphere to see a game.
 However, don’t expect to have the roof or the doors open during the game, as they are customarily kept closed due to the Texas weather.
 The fantastic artwork located throughout the stadium also adds an interesting touch and brings another reason any sports fan would enjoy their visit to AT&T Stadium.
 In addition, the facility now has its own mobile app that can provide real-time information during your game day experience.